ForesightMiningSoftwareCorporation/redges/docs/redge.typ

       image("images/edge_edge_collapse_before.svg", width: 40%),
       image("images/edge_edge_collapse_after.svg", width: 40%),
     ),
-  caption: [State for an edge set before and after an edge collapse.], ) <edge_edge_collapse>
+  caption: [States for an edge set before and after an edge collapse.], ) <edge_edge_collapse>

 A checklist of what must be done for this element: